 Enabling Two-Factor Authentication for Superusers¶

-Starting with Host Server version 3.5, the Administration Console supports two-factor authentication via email.
+The Web Portal Administration Console supports two-factor authentication via email.
 In this mode, an Admin User with “Superuser” privileges that wants to log in with his user name and password needs to provide an additional authentication code that will be sent to him via email during the login process.
 This feature is disabled by default.

 Click Setup / Test Email to open the server’s email configuration page.